operator-playground-io/kubeapps-bitnami-helm-chart-tile/tutorials/access-kubeapps-console.md

 For any user-facing installation you should configure an OAuth2/OIDC provider to enable secure user authentication with Kubeapps and the cluster.
 Access to the Dashboard requires a Kubernetes API token to authenticate with the Kubernetes API server.

-Execute below command to create serviceaccount and cluster rolebinding:
+Execute below command to create ServiceAccount and Cluster RoleBinding:

 ```execute
 kubectl create --namespace default serviceaccount kubeapps-operator